luketn/java-lambda-best-practice/readme.md

 ```
  1.87s user 0.33s system 328% cpu 0.670 total
 ```
+Interesting to note the longer user time than real time - this is high multithreading concurrency.

 I wonder if the multiple vCPUs enhanced performance (up to 2 vCPUs) is related to the threads.